kpandey008/kpandey008.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Hi, I am currently a second year PhD student in Computer Science at the [University of California, Irvine](https://www.uci.edu/) advised by [Prof. Stephan Mandt](http://www.stephanmandt.com/).
-I recently completed a summer internship supervised by [Maja Rudolph](http://maja-rita-rudolph.com/) at Bosch AI Research.
+I recently completed a summer internship supervised by [Dr. Maja Rudolph](http://maja-rita-rudolph.com/) at Bosch AI Research.
 My current research work is supported by the [HPI Fellowship](https://hpi.ics.uci.edu/).

 Previously, I was a graduate student in Computer Science at the [Indian Institute of Technology, Kanpur](https://www.iitk.ac.in/) advised by [Prof. Piyush Rai](https://www.cse.iitk.ac.in/users/piyush/) where I also collaborated with [Dr. Abhishek Kumar](http://www.abhishek.umiacs.io/) and [Prof. Hamim Zafar](https://hamimzafar.wixsite.com/home).